 - Sunoco Green E15 is good for racing, good for America and good for the environment.

-- As an environmental leader, NASCAR is taking its commitment to the next level bu using Sunoco Green E15.
+- As an environmental leader, NASCAR is taking its commitment to the next level by using Sunoco Green E15.

 - The sport has made significant steps in conservation by introducing impactful initiatives in recycling, alternative energy and carbon mitigation.

-- Transition to Sunoco Green E15 continues the greening of the sport – emissions are 20% less per gallon of gas.
+- Sunoco Green E15 continues to help the NASCAR Green program focus on preserving our environment – emissions are 20 percent less per gallon of gas.

-Since NASCAR’s switch at the Daytona 500 kickoff of the 2011 racing season, competitors in the motorsport’s three major national racing series—NASCAR Sprint Cup Series, NASCAR Nationwide Series, and NASCAR Camping World Truck Series—have reached more than three million miles in race, practice and qualifying on the 15-percent ethanol blend fuel Sunoco Green E15.
-NASCAR officially hit the three million mile mark with the new fuel in mid-September 2012 at the New Hampshire Motor Speedway.
+Since NASCAR’s switch at the Daytona 500 kickoff of the 2011 racing season, competitors in the motorsport’s three major national racing series—NASCAR Sprint Cup Series, NASCAR Nationwide Series, and NASCAR Camping World Truck Series—have reached nearly six million miles in race, practice and qualifying on the 15-percent ethanol blend fuel Sunoco Green E15.

 Read this report: One Million Competition Miles on Sunoco Green E15